Well, as you read this, I will be getting back to real life.

 I did buy some things .There is so much available and I have my limits in terms of space and time.
 Some of the things shown in the photo (right) were freebies as well.

 I found a bag pattern that I had to buy.
 It is a tool tote with an interesting design and a super cute look.
 I have a the Oslo Tote by Sew Sweetness, which I think is similar.
 Of course, the fabric helps to make it appealing.
 It is a tester for a project on which I might be working (far left, top) and it is called the Tool Tote.
 It has a frame to keep it wide open (see photos below).
 I have tried a pattern with a frame, though I have another pattern that calls for one.
 I am kind of excited about trying out a pattern with a frame.
 To go with that pattern, I bought Bosall and a zipper.
 The Bosall is like Soft & Stable, but is fusible.
 My Organizer Club by Crafy Gemini calls for this product.
 I thought it was a Soft & Stable knockoff until I talked to the lady at the Elkhorn Quilts booth (great company, fab bag patterns and supplies, BTW).
 I didn’t realize the Bosall was fusible.
-I am not sure *I* would use a back like this, but I might and the design is so fabulous.
+Not only does the Organizer Club call for this, but this tool tote does as well.
+I am not sure *I* would use a bag like this, but I might and the design is so fabulous.

 Gretchen has been talking about the Jelly Roll Rug.
 I saw a pattern and bought it on impulse.
 I got a brief lesson on the making of it in the Moda booth and can visualize how it is done in my mind now.
 I am not sure where I would put one, but may make one anyway.